The Age of Light

 Beatriz Williams, Lauren Willig and Karen White

 A writer could hardly find a more fabulous setting for a love story than the famous Ritz hotel in Paris.
 It's at the heart of this sweeping saga, full of betrayal and romance, that's centered on three women: Daisy, a glamorous member of the French resistance; Babs, an American widow; and Aurelie, an heiress.
 They separately end up at the Ritz during three time periods — the two world wars and the 1960s — but their lives turn out to be closely linked.
-Released earlier this year, it's the third collaboration by the three bestselling historical fiction authors.
+Released in 2020, it's the third collaboration by the three bestselling historical fiction authors.